-My name is Natasha Lockhart, I'm 27 years old, and I'm a professional web developer living in the DC metro area.
+ᎣᏏᏲ!
+My name is Natasha Lockhart,and I'm a software developer living in the DC metro area.
 I lived in the mountains of rural Virginia until October 2012, and while I love being up here in the city, the mountains will always feel like home.

 As showcased on this site, I'm an avid photographer and writer.
 My interests in writing date back to high school, when I met a gifted English teacher who not only encouraged me to enjoy writing for the first time in my life, but showed me that I'm actually pretty good at it, when the subject is something I'm passionate about.
 Writing is what originally inspired me to launch the first version of this website, and while I've explored other interests with equal intensity, it's always one of my greatest passions.

-Photography is a more recent interest, but a strong one nonetheless.
+Photography is a more recent interest, relatively speaking, but a strong one nonetheless.
 I received my first digital camera, and my first worthwhile camera at all, as a Christmas gift from my mom in 2006, and quickly discovered a love for artistic photography.
 It was a Canon Powershot S3 IS, and it served me well for many years, far longer than most people hang onto a camera.
 Over the years since, I've captured thousands of images, most of which can be seen here.
 Recently, after struggling with sensor noise for years with my old camera, I made the jump to a digital SLR, with the purchase of a Canon 5D mkII in August 2011.
 More about that can be found here.
-I'm still learning to take full advantage of it, and it was a bit intimidating at first, but it's a wonderful feeling to no longer be limited by my equipment.

 Other creative interests I've pursued, and enjoyed, include graphic design (as seen on this site), and 3D modelling, texturing, and architecture in Second Life.

-Currently, I'm a web developer specializing in custom PHP applications.
+Currently, I'm a software developer specializing in Python applications.
 I wrote most of the software driving this site, and I've developed everything from full CMSes to plugins for existing systems.
-I started developing in PHP in 2005/2006, using this site as a testing sandbox, and much of my current code portfolio was developed for use here.
+I started developing in PHP in 2005/2006, using this site as a testing sandbox, and when I made the switch to Python in 2012, I continued using this site as a testbed for my work.
 As someone who's both creative and engineering-oriented, coding is something that has always brought me great joy, and I don't foresee that changing anytime soon.
 I'm also a fairly skilled layout and graphics designer, making me rather versatile in my field.

 Aside from being an avid member of both the furry and My Little Pony fandoms, I greatly enjoy anything that involves spending time outdoors, preferably in the remote wilderness of West Virginia, or similar areas.
 Hiking, camping, off-roading, or just driving out to a lake are all things I try to do as frequently as possible, just to be around nature and enjoy the peaceful solitude.
 There are few things that bring me greater joy than sitting by a peaceful mountain lake or cliff, just enjoying being near the trees and wildlife.